Ibzie/Learning-Rust-Journey/README.md

 # Learning-Rust-Journey
 Documentation my journey of learning Rust to see how I progress and to see if I give up

+Moved this to per project crate as that would be cleaner but the initial ones remain here for fun

 # October
 ## 23rd
 - Took a day off work to chill a bit from burnout.